-THIS PROXY CARD IS VA LID ONLY V VHEN SIGNE D AND DATED.
-AIR INDUSTRIES GROUP, INC. The Board of Directors recommends you vote FOR the following: For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
-1. Electi ion of Directors The 2 Nominees: 01) Michael N. Taglich 06) Robert C. Schroeder.
-02) Peter D. Rettaliata 07) Michael Brand 03) Seymour G. Siegel 04) David J. Buonanno 05) Robert F. Taglich Board of Directors recommends you vote FOR propo of inco rporation incr easing the num ber of shares of preferred For Against □ Abstain The l Board of Directors recommends you vote FOR propo sal 3: For Against Abstain 3.
-Ratification of the appointment of Rotenberg Meril So registered public accounting firm for the fiscal year en ne Company's independent 0 0 0
+THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.

+Th DUSTRIES GROUP e Board of Directors recommends you vote PR the following: For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
+1. Elect ion of Directors Nominees: 01) Michael N. Taglich 06) Robert C. Schroeder 02) Peter D. Rettaliata 07) Michael Brand 03) Seymour G. Siegel 04) David J. Buonanno 05) Robert F. Taglich The Board of Directors recommends you vote FOR prop osals 2: For Against Abstain 2.
+Approval of an amendment to the Company's articles of incorporation increasing the number of shares of preferred stock it is authorized to issue from 1,000,000 shares to 3,000,000 shares, including 2,000,000 shares of Series A Convertible Preferred Stock.
+The Board of Directors recommends you vote FOR prop osal 3: For Against Abstain

-The Board of Directors recommends you vote FOR proposal 4: For Against Abstain 4.
-Approval of the Air Industries Group 2016 Equity Incentive Plan.
-NOTE: The shares represented by this proxy when properly executed will be voted in the manner directed herein by the undersigned Stockholder(s) and, in the discretion of the proxies, upon such other business as may properly come before the meeting.
-If no direction is made, this proxy will be voted FOR the nominees for the Board of Directors listed in item 1, and FOR items 2 and 3.
-Yes No Please indicate if you plan to attend this meeting. □ □ Please sign exactly as your name(s) appear(s) hereon.
-When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
-Joint owners should each sign personally.
+3. Ratification of the appointment of Rotenberg Meril Solomon Bertiger & Guttilla, P.C as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2015.
+0 The Bo oard of Directors recommends you vote FOR proposal 4: For Against Abstain 4.
+Approval of the Air Industries Group 2016 Equity Incentive Plan. undersi meetin The shares represented by this proxy when properly executed will be voted in the manner directed herein by the gned Stockholder(s) and, in the discretion of the proxies, upon such other business as may properly come before the g.
+If no direction is made, this proxy will be voted FOR the nominees for the Board of Directors listed in item 1, and ems 2, 3 and 4.
+Please Yes No indicate if you plan to attend this meeting. $\Box$ admini persona sign exactly as your name(s) appear(s) hereon.
+When signing as attorney, executor, strator, or other fiduciary, please give full title as such.
+Joint owners should each sign ally.
 All holders must sign.
-If a corporation or partnership, please sign in full corporate or partnership name, by authorized officer.
-Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+If a corporation or partnership, please sign in full te or partnership name, by authorized officer.
+Signatu re [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting:

-The Annual Report to Stockholders, including Annual Report on Form 10-K, Notice of Annual Meeting of Stockholders and Proxy Statement are available at www.proxyvote.com.
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Annual Report to Stockholders, including Annual Report on Form 10-K, Notice of Annual Meeting of Stockholders and Proxy Statement are available at www.proxyvote.com.